Our Mission Statement

 As you can see from our Mission Statement it is important to us that everybody feels welcomed, cared for and is celebrated.
 We aim to ensure that we deliver equality of treatment and opportunity for all at our school, and act against any signs of abuse, prejudice, or discrimination, whether direct or indirect.
 These aims are central to our Catholic ethos, but also enable us to meet our obligations under relevant equality and discrimination legislation.

-Further detail of how we do this is contained in our SEN Policy (including Accessibility plan) below and our Equality Policy (available from the school).
+Further detail of how we do this is contained in our SEN Policy (including Accessibility plan) and our Equality Policy (both below).
 We welcome questions or suggestions from all members of our community, so please do email us.

 Please find below our most recent Ofsted reports, and relevant information from the Department for Education Performance Tables.